sungchang79/RDS-FOR-SQLSERVER/zh/db-instance.md

 > Changing already-created storage size requires minutes of downtime since database instance must be closed.
 > The type of already-created storage cannot be changed.

-## High-availability DB instance
+## High Availability DB instance

-High-ability DB instance increases availability and data durability, and provides fault-tolerant database.
+A high availability DB instance increases availability and data durability, and provides fault-tolerant database.
 RDS for MS-SQL uses the mirroring function of the Microsoft SQL Server, consisting of a primary server, a secondary server, and an event monitor server, to offer high availability.
-The primary and secondary servers are created in different availability areas.
+The primary and secondary servers are created in different availability zones.

 ### Failover action